fmorenodev/rogue/README.md

 --~~items~~
 -~~spawn entities~~
 -expand upon basic entities
+--more entities
---improve item spawning to make it more evenly distributed -~~player interaction with entities~~
+--improve spawning to make it more evenly distributed --more interactions
--more interactions
+-~~player interaction with entities~~
 -inventory
 -game over and game restart
---make inputs unique (e.g for attacking only one time) -enemy behaviour
+--~~make inputs unique (e.g for attacking only one time)~~ -enemy behaviour
--turn implementation (maybe only need to make everything run after player action completed) -autotiling
+-~~turn implementation~~
+-autotiling
 -complete map and advance to next one
 -start screen
 -leveling system
 -log system
+-GUI
+-refactor nodes and scripts to make each node or script do less things and be more organized